weaverwhale/docs/src/pages/oncall/starting.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "📞 On-Call"
+title: "☎️ Onboarding"
-description: "Helpful tips and info for being on-call"
+description: "Getting started with on call"
 pubDate: "Jul 19 2023"
 ---

 On-Call might seem daunting, but it's not!
-The purpose of on-call is not to identify and fix issues, but to identify and escalate issues.
+The purpose of on-call is not to identify and *fix* issues, but to identify and **escalate** issues.

 The purpose of this document is to help you identify issues and escalate them to the right people.

 We have some general tools we use, some general issues we see, and a general decision tree of how to deal with and escalate said issues.